Posted on Friday, September 2, 2011

 Or, would I admit that I knew God but was acting sinfully?

-I decided, very deliberately, that Dave needed the love and forgiveness of Jesus more than I needed him to approve of my cocaine use.
+I decided, very deliberately, that my friend Dave needed the love and forgiveness of Jesus more than I needed him to approve of my cocaine use.

 God was working to get my attention.